KipData/FnckSQL/README.md

 ## License

-KipSQL uses the [Apache 2.0 license][1] to strike a balance between open contributions and allowing you to use the software however you want.
+FnckSQL uses the [Apache 2.0 license][1] to strike a balance between open contributions and allowing you to use the software however you want.

 [1]: <https://github.com/KipData/KipSQL/blob/main/LICENSE>